ki tavo

 Some kids are naturally more drawn to spiritual musings and meanderings than others.
 When a child’s needs aren’t fulfilled by the religion they loosely identify with, they’re likely to go seeking after other religions to see if they offer that missing piece—other religions that are all too happy to welcome them in.

 It happens so often in assimilated, “culturally Jewish” families of today.
 Parents have a vague desire for their children to remain Jewish, because they sense that it’s important—they feel the history—have the sense that it’s something they’re a part of—a sense that they absorbed through, perhaps, their grandparents, and they want their kids to have that same sense of value in being Jewish.
 So they send the kids to afternoon Hebrew school for a few years, to memorize some lines and have a bar/bat mitzvah.
 That will be the beginning and end of their Jewish education.
 And those kids will think that this is the beginning and the end of what Judaism has to offer them.
 For some, it will be enough.
 For others, not so much.
 And when those kids for whom it isn’t enough are given over to another people, the parents lament.
 But the parents don’t have the tools to bring them home.
-They don’t have a key.

-Because truth be told, this very limited knowledge is the beginning and the end of what the parents think that Judaism has to offer.
+Because truth be told, this very limited knowledge is the beginning and the end of what the parents think Judaism has to offer.
 They didn’t learn Torah from their parents, who didn’t learn it from their parents.

 And so, your sons and your daughters will have been given over to another people.